 Prescription drugs are, undoubtedly, some of the most abused substances in the country.
 With a huge focus on prescription opioids such as Percocet and OxyContin, the United States continues to work to decrease the presence of prescription drug abuse in its citizens.
 And while there have been several initiatives that have helped curb prescription drug abuse, there is still a long way to go in order to eradicate it fully.

 Abusing prescription drugs of any kind, ranging from opioids to stimulants and sedatives, can cause a number of complications for someone regarding their physical, mental, and emotional wellbeing.
 It is important to be aware of the signs of prescription drug addiction in order to help prevent it from becoming worse over time and possibly leading to death.
-For these reasons, it is critical to seek out professional help like the kind offered at our prescription drug rehab center in Nashville, Tennessee.
+For these reasons, it is critical to seek out professional help like the kind offered at our prescription drug rehab in Tennessee.

 Signs of a Prescription Drug Addiction